 On January 16, Tina broke the world record for the largest paying audience at a solo concert with a crowd over 182,000 people at the Maracana stadium in Rio de Janeiro.
-This concert - unfortunately edited - was later released on the Rio '88 home video.
+Parts of this concert were later released on the Rio '88 home video.

 duet with John Miles